13 Top Reasons to Visit Greece (Updated 2024)

 Ideal Travel Seasons in Greece

 Summer: The hottest weather and, not surprisingly, Greece’s busiest period as it coincides with the peak holiday season.
-If you don’t mind crowds, it’s a great time to visit.
+If you don’t mind crowds, it’s a great time to visit and to make the most of the gorgeous beaches.

 Climbing the ancient steps of Vicos Gorge, Greece ©Lifejourney4two